Wild Grace Sanctuary

 Rejini Samuel, Founder and Minister

-Rejini Samuel
+Rev. Dr. Rejini Samuel

-Minister · Writer · Improviser · Sanctuary Builder
+Founder · Minister · Writer · Improviser

 She is the author of five novels published under the pen name RJ Samuel, including the 2018 Ann Bannon Popular Choice Award winner An Outsider Inside.
 Her poetry collection Write You Away: Love in Three Acts reached #2 on Amazon's poetry new releases chart.